-We have considerable experience of drafting, negotiating and advising on the terms of contracts for a range of clients (both public and private sector), contractors and projects including transport infrastructure, energy (our experience covers oil and gas, nuclear and renewables), healthcare, housing, hotels and leisure as well as on education projects.
+We have extensive experience drafting, negotiating and advising on the terms of contracts for a range of clients across the industry in sectors including transport, infrastructure, healthcare, retail, housing, hotels and leisure as well as on education projects.

 We have extensive experience of acting for professional indemnity insurers, brokers and their insureds.
 We provide front end advice on the terms of the insured’s building contracts, professional appointments, collateral warranties and other security documents.
 We also specialise in insurance dispute resolution, in particular the defence of construction professionals in complex, high value disputes.
 We advise on PI and D&C policy wordings and have provided numerous seminars and workshops on insurance law topics for PI insurers and brokers.

 Effective provision for novation is a key contractual tool for clients in planning, progressing and dealing with issues arising on construction projects.
-As design and build procurement is now the most popular form of procurement within the industry, our team has considerable experience of incorporating novation into the structure of design and build procured projects.
-We regularly advise on novation policy in terms of project structuring and risk profiling and providing and negotiating novation agreements on behalf of employers and end user clients.
+As design and build procurement is one of the most popular forms of procurement within the industry, our team has considerable experience of incorporating novation into the structure of design and build procured projects.
+We regularly advise on novation policy in terms of project structuring and risk profiling and drafting and negotiating novation agreements on behalf of employers and end user clients.

-We also have experience of advising design and build contractors on and drafting amendments to proposed deeds of novation, and negotiating with employers and consultants.
-We advise on novation of consultants and others down the supply chain on framework arrangements following insolvency of a design and build contractor and on the transfer of contracts and projects between social housing providers.
+We also have experience of advising design and build contractors on and drafting amendments to proposed deeds of novation and negotiating with employers and consultants.
+We also advise on novation of consultants and others down the supply chain on framework arrangements following insolvency of a design and build contractor.

 Where legal proceedings are necessary, we have the specialist experience necessary to carry out all the work required to bring and defend of claims in the specialist Technology and Construction Court.